Puget Sound AVA: Climate

 south, and east.
 The western, eastern and southern boundaries of the Puget Sound viticultural area closely follow the line formed by a growing season of 180 days and the 60 in of annual precipitation.
-All areas within the viticultural area below 600 ft in elevation have a 180 day or longer growing season with 60 in or less of annual rainfall, and 15 in or less of rainfall in the months of April to October (inclusive).
+All areas within the viticultural area below 600 ft in elevation have a 180-day or longer growing season with 60 in or less of annual rainfall, and 15 in or less of rainfall in the months of April to October (inclusive).
 Areas outside of, but adjacent to, the viticultural area to the west, south, and east have a growing season of generally less than 180 days, with more than 60 in of annual rainfall, and more than 15 in of rainfall in the months of April to October (inclusive).
 Examples of weather recording stations surrounding the Puget Sound region are as follows: To the west is Forks, with a growing season of 175 days and an annual precipitation of 118 in (38 in April to October).
 To the southeast is Paradise Ranger Station (Mount Rainier National Park), with a growing season of 50 days and an annual precipitation of 106 in (39 in April to October).
 To the east is Diablo Dam with a growing season of 170 days and an annual precipitation of 72 in (23 infrom April to October).
 To the northeast is Heather Meadows Recreational Area (Mt.
 Baker National Forest) with a growing season of 150 days and an annual precipitation of 110 in (44 in from April to October).
 The northerly border of the viticultural area closely conforms to the temperature boundary of areas experiencing a mean high temperature in the warmest month (July) of 72 F or greater.
 Cool air from the Pacific Ocean moves east through the Strait of Juan de Fuca during the growing season limiting the reliable ripening of winegrapes in the areas west of the Elwha River and outside the line formed by the western boundaries of Clallam, San Juan, and Whatcom Counties and the northern boundary of Whatcom County.
-Examples of areas to the northwest of the viticultural area with mean high temperatures in the warmest month which are lower than 72 F are: Forks, Washington, 71 F; Clallam Bay, Washington, 67 F; Victoria, British Columbia, 68 F; and Sidney, British Columbia, 67 F.
+Examples of areas to the northwest of the viticultural area with mean high temperatures in the warmest month which are lower than 72 F are: Forks, Washington, 71 F; Clallam Bay, Washington, 67 F; Victoria, British Columbia, 68 F; and Sidney, British Columbia, 67 F. The USDA plant hardiness zones range from 8a to 9b.

 Degree Days

-Total degree days as measured by the scale developed by Winkler and Amerine of the University of California, Davis range between 1300 at the northern border, to 2200 in the south.
+Total degree days as measured by the scale, developed by Winkler and Amerine of the University of California, Davis, range between 1300 at the northern border, to 2200 in the south.
 Typical readings are: Friday Harbor 1380, Blaine 1480, Sequim 1310, Port Townsend 1480, Mt.
 Vernon 1530, Coupeville 1360, Monroe 1820, Bothell 1520, Kent 1940, Seattle (U of W) 2160, Bremerton 1810, Vashon 1730, Grapeview 2010, Puyallup 1770, Tacoma 1940, and Olympia 2160.
 There is a significant temperature variation from north to south.
 According to the petitioner, this temperature variation is within a range that will allow the same types of grapes to be grown throughout the area.